koii-network/docs/compute/aggregator/task.md

 #### Parameters Explained

 - `limit`: Total number of records to return.
-- `searchTerm`: The keyword to look for on Twitter.
+- `searchTerm`: The keyword to look for.
 - `query`: The complete query URL, including the search term.
 - `depth`: The depth of recursive layers to follow.
 - `recursive`: Whether to descend recursively through layers.